 What’s that smell?

 It can’t be you.
 After all, you practice good hygiene.
 You brush a lot of your teeth, take a shower nearly every morning.
 Scrub your armpits (remember?).
-Wash your hair.
-Take the time to get behind your ears.
+Wash your hair (if you have it).
+Take the time to get behind your ears (if you have them).
 Clean socks.
 Clean clothes.
-Some deodorant and perfume (or cologne or body spray).
+Some deodorant and perfume (or cologne or body spray or Febreze).

 It can’t be you.
 It has to be the person next to you.

 But the person next to you just gave you a look.
 And he’s moving away from you.
 To another zip code.

 Okay… so you smell.

 Nonetheless, as that other person moves away, that really terrible smell seems to be going with him.